metagov/open-web-challenge/index.md

 We want to emphasize something: *entries do not have to be technical*.
 We encourage a mix of technical and social innovation---remember, blockchain itself is, at its core, a social innovation as well as a technical one!

-# How to submit
+# How to enter a submission
+_Due: 5pm EST on June 5th_

-To participate, post your proposal to the [Governance Category](https://gov.near.org/c/gov/6/l/latest) of the NEAR Forum with tag “metagov”.
-Please use [this template proposal](https://gov.near.org/t/proposal-example-project-proposal/1578) to structure your post.
+Post your submission to the [Governance Category](https://gov.near.org/c/gov/6/l/latest) of the NEAR Forum with tag “metagov.
+Please use [this template](https://gov.near.org/t/proposal-example-project-proposal/1578) to structure your post.

-Then submit a payout proposal to the [Metagov SputnikDAO](https://sputnik.fund/#/metagov.sputnikdao.near) linking your forum post, with the appropriate payout target (this will be your project DAO if you created one).
-Judges will use the link provided to make a voting decision on your proposal.
+Add a new payout proposal for 0 NEAR to the [Metagov SputnikDAO](https://sputnik.fund/#/metagov.sputnikdao.near).
+The payout target should be your team's DAO.
+Include a link to your forum post.
+Judges will use the link provided to make a voting decision on your submission.

-Please only use only one forum thread per submission (you can reuse the same forum post from the activation week for the main challenge / for bounties).
+Please only use only one forum thread per submission.
 Posts to the forum can be edited or replied to if you need to add content to a submission.

 # Organizers